 3. If you use large sample sizes.
 These are statistically more powerful than small sample sizes.

 4. If you use a more liberal probability level.
-If you choose .05 instead of .01, your chances to reject the null are statistically greater.
+If you choose .05 instead of .01, your chances of rejecting the null are statistically greater.

 5. If you use superior measurement tools that are documented to have high reliability and validity, attributes of good instruments.